diku-dk/image-website/docs/robotlab/rg2gripper.md

     rtde_io.setInputIntRegister(18, 0)          #finish execution
 ```

 The above program simply repeats a sequence of linear motions and grip/release actions.
 Specifically, the code writes width and force and sends a signal to execute the commanded values.
 Note the signal needs to be revoked afterwards.
 Otherwise the gripper branch will block listening to other UR5e API calls (should be improved on the script side).
-A good practice could be packing the register writing operations in some "grasp()" and "release()" functions in a Robot.
+A good practice could be packing the register writing operations in some "grasp()" and "release()" functions in a Robot class.

 ### ROS Driver